Billy Slater: 2005

 Slater once again impressed in his third NRL season.
-Once again Slater was picked for the Queensland State of Origin team, this time at his preferred position of fullback.
+Once again he was picked for the Queensland State of Origin team, this time at his preferred position of fullback.
 Slater returned for the second game in Sydney which saw the return of Andrew Johns, who spearheaded a New South Wales victory.
 Despite losing the match 32–22, Slater took advantage of a knock-on from the Blues Anthony Minichiello to score a length of the field try during the match.
 Slater was dumped from the Queensland side for the deciding third game in Brisbane which led to outrage from some Maroons fans.
 With injuries and suspensions, Slater had to wait three years for another chance at State of Origin.
 Slater continued his brilliant form throughout 2005, topping the try scoring charts with 20 tries in 21 matches for the Storm.
 Melbourne once again finished 6th in the league and defeated the Brisbane Broncos 24–18 at Suncorp Stadium in the first game of the finals before missing the Storms 24–16 season ending loss succumbing to an in-form North Queensland Cowboys team at SFS.